-(This service includes a two minute silence.
+(This service includes a two-minute silence.
 If you wish to hold your silence at around 11am, please start listening or reading at around 10.50am.)

-Welcome to this Service of Remembrance for the Bride Valley churches.
+Welcome to this Service of Remembrance.
 This act of worship has been put together and recorded by Liz Howlett and can be accessed by phone on Sunday morning on 01308 293062.